Hello and welcome to Reigate College’s Photography Department.

 Find one piece of work by that photographer.

 Find out how it was made and visually respond to it.
-Your visual response does not need to be an exact copy of the artist’s work but it should be similar in composition, subject matter and technique, as it should demonstrate your understanding of how the artist’s work was made.
+Your visual response should not be an exact copy of the artist’s work but influenced and inspired to use a similar composition, subject matter or technique, as it should demonstrate your understanding of how the artist’s work was made.

-Below is an example of a student’s visual response next the work of the artist they were responding to:
+Below is an example of a student’s visual response (right) next to the work of the artist (left) they were responding to:

 I hope you were able to find an inspiring image by a renowned photographer and are happy with your recreation.